Paid Sick Leave Laws by State

 Massachusetts

 Massachusetts Earned Sick Time Law requires businesses with 11 or more employees to provide 40 hours (five days) of paid sick time to full-time employees.
-Part-time employees accrue one hour of sick leave for every 30 hours worked.
+Both full-time and part-time employees accrue one hour of sick leave for every 30 hours worked.
 Employees with 11 or fewer employees must provide unpaid sick time.

 Michigan

-Michigan’s Paid Medical Leave Act requires all employers with 50 or more employees who work at least 25 hours per week to provide paid leave at a rate of one hour for every 35 hours worked.
+Michigan’s Paid Medical Leave Act requires all employers with 50 or more employees who work at least 25 hours per week to provide paid leave at a rate of one hour for every 35 hours worked, up to 40 hours per year.

 Minnesota